Michael Maren

 Michael Maren (born November 15, 1955) is an American journalist, screenwriter, and director.

-He spent seventeen years as a foreign correspondent based in Africa, writing for magazines like,The Village Voice, Newsweek, The New Republic, Harper's, GQ, and The New York Times.
+He spent seventeen years as a foreign correspondent based in Africa, writing for magazines like The Village Voice, Newsweek, The New Republic, Harper's, GQ, and The New York Times.

-In 2012 he wrote and directed his first feature film, A Short History of Decay.
-His newest feature film, A Little White Lie, was released in March 2023.
+In 2012, he wrote and directed his first feature film, the award-winning A Short History of Decay.
+His latest feature film, A Little White Lie, was released in March 2023.

 Early life and education

 Maren grew up in Andover, Massachusetts and graduated from Northfield Mt.
 Hermon in 1973.
 As an undergraduate he attended Hartwick College in Oneonta, New York.
 In 1984, Maren earned his master's degree from Columbia University's School of International and Public Affairs.

 Career

 Aid work

 Maren joined the Peace Corps in 1977 and served for two years teaching English and Physics at a secondary school in rural Kenya.
 He remained in Kenya, running the food-for-work program with the Catholic Relief Services; later he worked for the United States Agency for International Development (USAID) in Somalia, serving as a food assessment specialist on the Somali border with Ethiopia.